Skip to main content

 Consumers want to choose how to pay and with whatever card they want.
 All that convenience comes at an expense to merchants.
 Every time you accept a card, there are fees.
 Each card transaction includes assessment, interchange, and transaction fees.
 One way to combat ever-increasing processing fees is to add a convenience fee to each sale.

-What is a Convenience Fee?
+What is a convenience fee?

 • A convenience fee is different than a service fee or surcharge.